Medical Leave Regulation 618

 A. Employee Eligibility

 c.
-Faculty and all other EPA employees who meet the above minimum service and hour requirements are eligible for FMLA leave with or without pay.
+Faculty and all other EHRA employees who meet the above minimum service and hour requirements are eligible for FMLA leave with or without pay.

 d.
 Note.
 If the employee is in non-pay status more than 1,040 hours (26 weeks) through use of Family Illness Leave or otherwise, the employee would not qualify for Family and Medical Leave the following year since the required 1,040 hours in pay status within the previous year would not be met.